eclipse-che/che-operator/README.md

     ingressDomain: '192.168.99.101.nip.io'
 ```

-### Edit Che cluster CR using command line interface(terminal)
+### Edit checluster CR using command line interface(terminal)

 Any kubernetes object you can modify using UI(for example openshift console).
 But also you can do the same using terminal.
-You can edit checluster CR objecct using command line editor:
+You can edit checluster CR object using command line editor:

 ```bash
 $ oc edit checluster ${che-cluster-name} -n ${namespace}